FlorianFrank/climate_chamber_control_lib/README.md

 ### 2.1 Using the C++-interface

-Link the climate_chamber_control.lib to your project and include the header file climate_chamber_control.h.
+Link the climate_chamber_lib to your project and include the header file climate_chamber_control.h.

 e.g. using CMAKE
 ```cmake